VibolvatanakPOCH/Telecom-Customer-Churn-Analysis-Prediction/README.md

 **Contact & Connect**

-For further inquiries or to discuss potential collaborations, please feel free to connect with me on LinkedIn: (https://www.linkedin.com/in/poch-vibolvatanak-507007157/)
+For further inquiries or to discuss potential collaborations, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/poch-vibolvatanak-507007157/)